romilly/lazydoro/plan/journal.md

 Lots of progress yesterday.
 Lazydoro works quite well but I need to simplify the tests and I can now see how to :)

 Once that's done I have a couple of minor usability changes to make.

+## Saturday 25 January 2020

+Simpler tests running well.
+I've also refactored the sensor code.

+It's working well enough to be usable, and to demonstrate on Wednesday, though I want to tweak it a bit, get the new code working on the feather version and add `mqtt` reporting.